 26. Lighten age spots.

-Many folk remedies suggest using lemon peel to help lighten age spots.
+Here’s a fun use for a lemon peel: Many folk remedies suggest using lemon peel to help lighten age spots.
 Apply a small piece to the affected area and leave on for an hour.
 (I’d avoid too much sun exposure while it’s on your face.)

 27. Soften dry elbows.

 Use a half lemon sprinkled with baking soda on elbows; just place your elbow in the lemon and twist the lemon (as if you are juicing it) for several minutes.
 Rinse and dry.